pbayer83/academic-kickstart/content/home/workinprogress.md

 - [Climate Policy Costs, Regional Politics and Backlash against International Cooperation](https://osf.io/qb5fw) (with Federica Genovese, under review).

+- Government Participation in Virtual Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen, under review).

 - The Breadth-Depth Trade-off and the Cost of Non-cooperation in Multilateral Agreements.

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.